Sara-Tucker/c-sharp-notes/wpf.md

 Out of the box, we support a set of binding conventions around the ActionMessage feature.
 These conventions are based on x:Name.
 So, if you have a method called “Save” on your ViewModel and a Button named “Save” in your UI, we will automatically create an EventTrigger for the “Click” event and assign an ActionMessage for the “Save” method.
 Furthermore, we will inspect the method’s signature and properly construct the ActionMessage parameters.

 ## Actions
-You can use anything that inherits from System.Windows.Interactivity.TriggerBase to trigger the sending of an ActionMessage.
-Perhaps the most common trigger is an EventTrigger, but you can create almost any kind of trigger imaginable or leverage some common triggers already created by the community.
+EventTriggers trigger the sending of an ActionMessage.

+Actions allow you to “bind” UI triggers, such as a Button’s “Click” event, to methods on your View-Model.

 #### ActionTrigger
 When an ActionTrigger occurs, it executes the specified method by creating an ActionMessage.

-#### Action guard
-When a handler is found for the “SayHello” message, it will check to see if that class also has either a property or a method named “CanSayHello.”
-If you have a guard property and your class implements INotifyPropertyChanged, then the framework will observe changes in that property and re-evaluate the guard accordingly.

 #### Wiring Events
 To wire events on controls to call methods on the ViewModel, give them the same name.